ZakariaOB/SqliMicroservices/src/Samples/Tasks/Tasks.md

 **Basket**
  - TODO Justify the choice of the decorator pattern over inheritance
  - Add decorator strategy : InMemory, Redis or Test
+ - Siham : Add more cases to showcase some addtional functionnalities at Basket service

 **Discount**
  - Resolve the N + 1 problem in Discount and Basket